Attachment Theory and ENM Relationships

 Secure Attachment

-This attachment style is characterized by distress when separated from a caregiver as a child but joy and calm upon their return.
+As a child, this style is characterized by distress when separated from a caregiver but joy and calm upon reunion.

 Avoidant Attachment